Boag's Brewery: 20th century

 James Boag II died in 1919 and was succeeded by James Boag III who had been training at Tooth and Co.'s brewery in Sydney.

 In 1924, James Boag III retired temporarily from the company, and returned in 1930 as Managing Director, a position he held until his death in 1944.
 His obituary in the Examiner reported: "Having been closely connected with business and sporting activities, Mr Boag was known and respected by a wide circle of friends.
 At the time of his death, he was Managing Director of J. Boag & Son Limited and a Director of Tasmanian Breweries Pty Limited."

 George Boag, James III's second son, took over James' seat on the Board; he was the last Boag working in the business, retiring in 1976 after the death of his wife.

 Since 2000

 In 2000, San Miguel Corporation acquired J. Boag & Son (previously a publicly listed company) for $92 million.
 The existing Tasmanian management was retained to continue running the company; production had increased annually for the previous 3 years and this growth was planned to continue.

 In 2004, Boag's Brewery was expanded to occupy the complete block enclosed by William, Tamar and Shield Streets and The Esplanade.

 San Miguel sold J. Boag & Son to Lion Nathan Ltd in November 2007 for $325 million.

 As of 2010 J. Boag and Son employed over 150 people and produced over 76000000 L of beer annually.

-Beers

-James Boag's Premium Lager – A European style pilsner, ABV 4.6% Launched in 1994.

-Boag's Strongarm Bitter – An Australian Bitter Ale, ABV 5.2% Launched in 1997.
-Production Ceased 2008.

-James Boag's Premium Light – A low alcohol European style pilsner, ABV 2.5%.
-Launched in 2002.

-Boag's Draught – A traditional Australian style of lager, ABV 4.6%.
-Circa mid 1880s.

-Boag's Draught Light – A low alcohol Australian style of lager, ABV 2.7%.
-Launched in 2004.